wp-plugins/weekly-class-schedule/readme.txt

   database in order to add entries to the schedule

 == Changelog ==
+= 1.2.5.1 =
+* Fixed issue (double slashes) which prevented from the schedule to get cached.

 = 1.2.5 =
 * Fixed visibility (visible/hidden status) bug.
 * Moved "Add Schedule Entry" section to the top of the page.